 "Retained firefighting is a great option for those wishing to put something back into the community whilst also supplementing their current income.
 More and more local employers are now willing to release employees from their duties to attend emergency incidents.

-"We’re inviting interested people to pop along to the station on Tuesday evening at 7pm where you can have a chat to existing firefighters about the role and ask any questions you might have."
+"We’re inviting interested people to pop along to the station on April 5 at 7pm where you can have a chat to existing firefighters about the role and ask any questions you might have."

 If anyone is interested in the role but unable to attend the event they can call 01785 898592 and ask to speak to someone about retained firefighter opportunities at Burslem Community Fire Station.